 Unionization creates classical unemployment by forcing companies to offer higher wages than they otherwise would.
 These companies must lay off workers to maintain budget and profit goals.
 These workers may only have skills suited for a particular industry and may be unwilling to take lower wage jobs.
 That can result in structural, and ultimately long-term, unemployment.

 Only 10 percent of the long-term unemployed find a job each month, according to a report by the San Francisco Federal Reserve.
 It is worse than the 30 percent per month of the short-term unemployed who are successful.

 The situation is not hopeless though.
 The report also found that half of the long-term unemployed find a job in six months, and 75 percent do so within a year.
 Even those who hadn’t found a job in 18 months find something in the end if they keep looking.
 The San Francisco Fed found that the chances of finding a job didn't decline even though they had been unemployed for so long.

 Being unemployed for six months to a year will almost always strain personal finances.
 A Pew Research study found that recession affected the long-term unemployed worse than others in the areas of personal relationships, career plans, and self-confidence.
 In particular, the long-term unemployed reported the following:

 - More than half (56 percent) saw their income decline, compared to 42 percent of the short-term unemployed and 26 percent of those who kept their job.

-- Almost half (46 percent) experienced strained family relations compared to 39 percent of those who weren't unemployed as long.
+- Almost half (46 percent) experienced strained family relations.
+That's compared to 39 percent of those who weren't unemployed as long.
 43 percent lost close friendships.

-- Almost one in four (38 percent) lost self-respect, and 24 percent sought professional help for depression compared with 29 percent and 10 percent of the short-term unemployed.
+- Many (38 percent) lost self-respect.
+Almost one-quarter sought professional help for depression.
+That's compared to 10 percent of the short-term unemployed.

-- The recession has had a "big impact" on their ability to achieve career goals for 43 percent of them compared to 28 percent of their short-term peers.
+- The recession had a "big impact" on their ability to achieve career goals for 43 percent of them.
+That's true for only 28 percent of their short-term peers.